 Westwood College is honored to serve those who have served or are currently serving their country.
-Westwood is a member of Servicemembers Opportunity Colleges (SOC), a consortium of colleges and universities dedicated to helping service members and their families earn college degrees.
+Westwood is dedicated to helping service members and their families earn college degrees.
 We are proud to offer a flexible learning environment to members of the armed forces on 14 campuses and through our online offerings.

 Whether you are on active duty, a member of the reserves, a veteran or a retiree, you can take advantage of a variety of degree programs to help supplement your career in either the military or private sectors.
-Options span the fields of design, technology, healthcare, business, and justice and include programs related to areas like construction management, criminal justice, game software development, information systems security, network management and business administration.1
+Options span the fields of design, technology, healthcare, business, automotive technology, and justice.1 We make it our mission to help students find meaningful careers in their industry of study.

 Paying for college as a military applicant

-Our admissions representatives are ready to help guide you through the student financing process so you can focus your attention on earning a degree.
-Westwood accepts a number of government-supported student aid programs on behalf of military members and veterans, including the Post-9/11 GI Bill and the Yellow Ribbon Program.2 Learn more about your options and explore your benefit eligibility by visiting those websites and our Military Resource Center.
+Our student finance specialists are ready to help guide you through the student financing process so you can focus your attention on earning a degree.
+Westwood accepts a number of government-supported student aid programs on behalf of military members and veterans, including the Post-9/11 GI Bill and the Yellow Ribbon Program Learn more about your options and explore your benefit eligibility by visiting those websites and our Military Resource Center.
 You may also wish to review a comparison of the Post-9/11 GI Bill and other GI Bills.
-We are committed to working with each military student to ensure the maximum amount of educational benefits available through federal programs.3
+We are committed to working with each military student to ensure the maximum amount of educational benefits available through federal programs.2

 Transfer credits from exams and military experience